 The Nerazzurri moved ahead of Roma into the second and final Europa League spot following their 1-0 victory over Parma on Sunday, a result which brought an end to a run of three consecutive defeats for Andrea Stramaccioni's men.

-Speaking to the club's official website, Zanetti says that the club must now look ahead to ending the campaign on a high note after what has been an indifferent season for the Italian giants.
+Speaking to the club's official website, Zanetti says the club must now look ahead to ending the campaign on a high note after what has been an indifferent season for the Italian giants.

 "We have five games left.
 They’ll be tough ones against teams that are fighting for salvation or Europe and we have our own goals as well.